ludatkach/Mocha/README.md

 # Unit Testing
 ## Description
+This project created to learn how to do Unit testing.

-Unit tests create to test a logic of interface.
+The purpose of Unit tests is  to test a logic of interface.

 They usually written before GUI exists and check if a function works correctly with giving it certain set of inputs.
-This project created to learn how to do Unit testing.
-We installed Node.js executes JavaScript code outside of a browser.

 ## Installation
 To create Unit tests needs a testing framework and libraries.